 - Use condoms to reduce the risk of HIV during vaginal and anal sex.

-- Use condoms and oral dams to prevent transmission during oral sex.
+- Use condoms and oral dams to reduce risk of transmission during oral sex.

-- Avoid sharing equipment for drugs, or other items that contact blood.
+- Avoid sharing equipment for drugs, or other items that contain blood.

 - Make an appointment to get tested for HIV/AIDS.